viebel/blog.klipse.tech/_posts/2016-06-23-immutable-perf.md

 1. creating a `javascript` array vs. creating an immutable list

-2. pushing an element to a `javascript` array vs. pushing an element to an `immutable.js` list
+2. copying and pushing an element to a `javascript` array vs. pushing an element to an `immutable.js` list

 ## Collection creation